OWASP/pysap/docs/examples/gw.rst

 The script can write packet logs with ``--log-file`` and console output with ``--console-log``.
 It can also execute commands from a file with ``--script``.
+Both connection and response waits are bounded by ``--timeout``.
+Script files use the same startup and cleanup lifecycle as the interactive console.
 After connecting, run ``help`` inside the console to list the implemented commands.